RedTopic: Toward Topic-Diverse Red Teaming of Large Language Models: Introduction

-To this end, we propose \textbf{Reality-Oriented Safety Evaluation} (\textbf{ROSE}) framework, an RFT-based approach for automatically generating adversarial prompts that are both topically diverse and contextually rich.
-At its core, ROSE fine-tunes an adversarial model (e.g., \texttt{Gemma-2-2b-it}~\cite{team2024gemma}) using multi-objective reinforcement learning to produce high-quality prompts.
-To ensure broad topic coverage, we introduce a topic-level diversity metric based on embeddings derived from an LLM-based safety guard (e.g., \texttt{LLaMA-Guard-3-1B}~\cite{dubey2024llama3herdmodels}).
-In addition, we design a consistency reward that aligns adversarial prompts with the context of their clean counterparts, grounding them to real-world scenarios.
-Intuitively, this reward also implicitly promotes topic-level diversity by encouraging scenario-specific adversarial behaviors, further enhancing topic coverage.
-We validate ROSE against SOTA baselines and by conducting safety evaluation for advanced LLMs.
-Our findings show that ROSE enhances adversarial prompt generation, achieving a notable increase in the integrated metrics compared to existing methods.
+We propose \textbf{RedTopic}, an RL-based framework for automatically generating adversarial prompts that are both effective and topically diverse.
+RedTopic fine-tunes an adversarial model (e.g., \texttt{Gemma-2-2b-it}~\cite{team2024gemma}) with multi-objective reinforcement learning to produce high-quality prompts.
+To encourage broad topic coverage, we design a topic-level diversity metric using embeddings from an LLM-based safety guard (e.g., \texttt{LLaMA-Guard-3-1B}~\cite{dubey2024llama3herdmodels}).
+RedTopic further incorporates (1) a contextualized prompt generation pipeline, (2) an aggregate reward balancing quality and diversity, and (3) a multi-objective RL training loop with a new algorithm capable of optimizing vector-valued rewards.
+Together, these components enable diverse and effective adversarial prompt generation.